luuquangtrung/luuquangtrung.github.io/_news/2020-05-20_luu2020coverage_accepted.md

 ---
 layout: post
-title: Paper "A Coverage-Aware Resource Provisioning Method for Network Slicing" has been accepted to TON
+title: Paper "A Coverage-Aware Resource Provisioning Method for Network Slicing" has been accepted to IEEE/ACM Transactions on Networking (TON)
 date: 2020-05-20 09:00:00-0400
 inline: false
 related_posts: false